marianafbarboza/laboratoria-etl/README.md

 ---

-## 🎯 Business Context and Goal
+## 🎯 Business context and main goal

 This project simulates a sales analytics scenario, where raw data is processed and structured to enable strategic analysis of customers, products, and revenue.
-The main goal is to build a data pipeline that transforms raw CSV data into a clean and organized data model, ready for analytical queries and BI tools.
+The goal of this project is to build a reliable data pipeline and prepare data for analysis, enabling data-driven decision-making.
 The pipeline was designed to support answering key business questions such as:

 - Which products generate the most revenue?
 - Who are the most valuable customers?